zencart/documentation/content/user/upgrading/detailed_upgrading.md

 As of Zen Cart v1.5.6 all **new** sites created database tables with the UTF8MB4 character-set.

 If your site was created using a Zen Cart version prior to 1.5.6, you may want to consider updating your character set.
 Using utf8mb4 is currently considered the best practice; it allows you to support a variety of languages, as well as emojis.
-For guidance on changing your character set, please see [this article](/user/upgrading/convert_to_utf8).
+For guidance on changing your character set, please see [how to upgrade your database to UTF8MB4](/user/upgrading/convert_to_utf8).

 Other terms you might hear which are related to character set: